Suzy Bemba

 Suzy Bemba (/fr/; born 22 June 2000 in Martigues) is a French actress known for her appearances in Poor Things, Homecoming, and Kandisha.
 In January 2024, she was featured on Unifrance's 10 to Watch.
 She was also included in the European Shooting Stars programme at the 2024 Berlin International Film Festival.

 She founded the Actors Association (ADA), a professional support group aiming to combat harassment and improve on-set protection for French actors.

 Bemba is studying medicine alongside her acting career.

+In 2026, Bemba served on the jury of the Biarritz Film Festival – Nouvelles Vagues, presided over by Kristen Stewart.